-According to Eric Ries, who popularized the term MVP in his book (2011) and website The Lean Startup, MVP is “That version of a new product which allows a team to collect the maximum amount of validated learning about customers with the least effort.”
+According to Eric Ries, who popularised the term MVP in his book (2011) and website The Lean Startup, MVP is “That version of a new product which allows a team to collect the maximum amount of validated learning about customers with the least effort.”

 With user research, You can learn so much about your users and customers when the product is still a high-level concept.

 The primary reason to do a MVP is to learn from your customers.
 By giving the customers access to a small and incomplete part of the product as early as possible in the product development process, your customers will tell you what you need to add to the MVP in order to turn it into an actual product.
 What the customers actually need is almost always completely different from what product managers think the customers want.
 Learning from the customers will therefore radically change the scope, direction and features of the product.

 ”The capability to try, test and fail is the most important thing.
 If something does not work, fail fast.”Rajeev Suri

 The first user tests are the most important tool in the risk and reward process of product development.
 These early tests evaluate the feasibility of your ideas.
 The agile concept calls this process “fail fast”, with an emphasis on failing early and failing often.

 Andrew Kelly, senior testing and quality coach at Codemate, encourages teams to think of this process as “learn fast” instead.
 If you can cut unwanted features from a product without losing customer value even before a prototype version is built, a tremendous amount of development time, money and resources have been saved.
 Channeling your resources to solve only the most important pain points as fast as possible allows publishing the product much earlier, which in turn accelerates user data gathering.